thezensensei11/neutron/README.md

 # Neutron: High-Performance Crypto Data Ingestion Engine

-Neutron is a production-grade, modular, and high-performance data ingestion system designed for quantitative finance and crypto market analysis.
-It provides a unified interface to fetch, normalize, and store historical market data from multiple cryptocurrency exchanges.
+Neutron is a production-grade, modular, and high-performance data ingestion system designed for quantitative finance and cryptocurrency market analysis.
+It provides a unified interface to fetch, normalize, aggregate, and store historical market data from multiple cryptocurrency exchanges.

-Built with reliability and scalability in mind, Neutron handles the complexities of rate limits, data gaps, listing date detection, and parallel processing, allowing you to focus on analysis rather than data engineering.
+Built with reliability and scalability as primary design tenets, Neutron handles the complexities of rate limits, data gaps, listing date detection, and parallel processing.
+It is engineered to allow quantitative researchers to focus on analysis rather than the intricacies of data engineering.

 ---

 ## Key Features

 ### 1. Hybrid Storage Architecture
-Neutron leverages a dual-storage strategy to optimize for both speed and volume:
+Neutron leverages a dual-storage strategy to optimize for both retrieval speed and data volume:
-- **Parquet (OHLCV)**: Columnar file storage for candlestick data, optimized for fast analytical queries with Pandas/Polars.
+- **Parquet (OHLCV)**: Columnar file storage for candlestick data, optimized for fast analytical queries with Pandas or Polars.
 - **QuestDB (Tick Data)**: High-performance time-series database for high-frequency Tick and Generic data (Trades, Order Books, Funding Rates), enabling SQL-based analytics on billions of rows.

 ### 2. Multi-Exchange Support
-Unified API wrapper around `ccxt` to support major exchanges with consistent data normalization:
+A unified API wrapper around `ccxt` supports major exchanges with consistent data normalization:
 - **Binance** (Spot & Swap)
 - **Bybit** (Spot & Swap)
 - **Bitstamp** (Spot)